 Size And Life Expectancy

 They grow between 30-50 pounds and still require a lot of room to exercise.
 A standard Shepadoodle can get anywhere from 50 to 90 pounds.

-The mini can be great for apartments as long as you walk them regularly and get plenty of exercise.
+The mini can be great for apartments as long as you walk them regularly and get plenty of exercises.
 Even though they are small, they still pack a lot of energy into them.

 A medium-sized Labradoodle gets 30-45 pounds, and a standard grows to 50-60 pounds.

-- Both of these Doodles have a long lifespan of 12-15 years, and sometimes even longer.
+Both Doodles have a long lifespan of 12-15 years, and sometimes even longer.

 Shepadoodles are prone to hip dysplasia, Von Willebrand disease, eye disease, and skin ailments.

-- Labradoodles are also prone to Von Willebrand disease, eye disease, skin allergies, and hip and elbow dysplasia.
+Labradoodles are also prone to Von Willebrand disease, eye disease, skin allergies, and hip and elbow dysplasia.

 Most reputable breeders also have scans and x-rays done to show that bone structure and densities are suitable for breeding.

-- Always keep in mind that a breeder’s #1 purpose is to make a breed they love better.
+Remember that a breeder’s #1 purpose is to make a breed they love better.

 Price Of A Puppy

-- When comparing any two breeds, everyone is always curious about the price.
+When comparing any two breeds, everyone is always curious about the price.
 They wonder if they are getting a good deal and if the prices they are finding are average for the breed.

 These prices can change depending on your location and how many breeders are in your area.
 The rarer a dog is, the more it will cost.

-- Most first-time dog owners should also expect to pay an extra $1,000 in supplies needed for their new addition.
+Most first-time dog owners should also expect to pay an extra $1,000 in supplies needed for their new addition.
 This cost covers toys, food, crates, and other basic necessities to get started.

 Will you choose the calm and majestic Shepadoodle to join your peaceful lifestyle?
 Or will you choose the happy, goofy energetic Labradoodle to join in on your outdoor adventures?

 Below is a Pinterest friendly photo…. so you can pin it to your Doodle Board!!